 >

-In a whimsical, yet critical, interplay between word and image, young readers are introduced to concepts such as home, hope, social justice, freedom and solidarity, as well as to localised instruction in the alphabet, numbers and colours without shying away from difficult political issues.
+In these books, a whimsical yet critical interplay between word and image introduces young readers to themes such as home, hope, social justice, freedom, and solidarity.
+At the same time, they offer grounded instruction in the alphabet, numbers, and colours, without shying away from difficult political questions.